MohamedRamadanYakoup/Bertelsmann-Challenge/README.md

 # Bertelsmann-Challenge
-This for the work and summary of Bertelsmann Challenge
+This repo for projects and summaries of Bertelsmann Challenge